SuhasShenoy777/Potato-Leaf-Disease-Detection/README.md

 ```
 This will start the Streamlit web application, allowing you to upload an image of a potato leaf and receive a prediction.

-   This will start the web application, allowing you to upload an image of a potato leaf and receive a prediction.

 2. **Prediction**
    Once the app is running, visit `http://127.0.0.1:5000/` in your browser.
 You can upload potato leaf images to get disease predictions.